PhoenixTales/wiki.gothicarchive.org/locations.md

 - `In the center lies the Morgrad, containing the four elements earth, water, fire and air.`
 - similar to "Midgard" from Germanic mythology

+## Mountain Fort of Khorinis Mine Valley
+- farmers are farming grain aroind and making beer

 ## Myrtana
 - `The kingdom of Myrtana united by King Rhobar II`
   - `the one who united of the four Mirtanian kingdoms of the sea`